MicrosoftDocs/azure-docs/articles/best-practices-resource-manager-state.md

 This topic shows best practices for managing and sharing state within templates.
 The parameters and variables shown in this topic are examples of the type of objects you can define to conveniently organize your deployment requirements.
 From these examples, you can implement your own objects with property values that make sense for your environment.

 This topic is part of a larger whitepaper.
-To read the full paper, download [World Class ARM Templates Considerations and Proven Practices](http://download.microsoft.com/download/8/E/1/8E1DBEFA-CECE-4DC9-A813-93520A5D7CFE/World Class ARM Templates - Considerations and Proven Practices.pdf).
+To read the full paper, download [World Class Resource Manager Templates Considerations and Proven Practices](http://download.microsoft.com/download/8/E/1/8E1DBEFA-CECE-4DC9-A813-93520A5D7CFE/World Class ARM Templates - Considerations and Proven Practices.pdf).

 ## Provide standard configuration settings

 Rather than offer a template that provides total flexibility and countless variations, a common pattern is to provide the ability to select known configurations — in effect, standard t-shirt sizes such as sandbox, small, medium, and large.
 Other examples of t-shirt sizes are product offerings, such as community edition or enterprise edition.
-In other cases, it may be workload specific configurations of a technology – such as map reduce or no sql.
+In other cases, it may be workload-specific configurations of a technology – such as map reduce or no sql.

 With complex objects, you can create variables that contain collections of data, sometimes known as "property bags" and use that data to drive the resource declaration in your template.
 This approach provides good, known configurations of varying sizes that are preconfigured for customers.
 Without known configurations, end customers must determine cluster sizing on their own, factor in platform resource constraints, and do math to identify the resulting partitioning of storage accounts and other resources (due to cluster size and resource constraints).
-In addition to making a better experience for the customer, a small number of known configurations is easier to support and can help you deliver a higher level of density.
+In addition to making a better experience for the customer, a few known configurations is easier to support and can help you deliver a higher level of density.

 The following example shows how to define variables that contain complex objects for representing collections of data.
 The collections define values that are used for virtual machine size, network settings, operating system settings and availability settings.